pm-events/pm-events.github.io/README.md

 4. Dates must follow the **UTC Timezone**, so using the dates from the **#datamine-discoveries** channel is the way (they are always in UTC).
 5. In **announced.js** you will only add **date**, no **expires** since the ongoing page only works from the **rumors.js**, **date** can be *TBA*, since sometimes the announcements have no date.
 6. For grid and EX icons, use \[grid] - \[ex] - \[gridEX], depending on what they have, eg. *Sygna Suit Red & Charizard\[gridEX] Pokéfair Scout*.
-7. Follow this layout for the events list:
+7. Follow this layout for the events list (announced.js only):
 ```
 ///// rumors.js
 export const rumors = [{